 Gia Del Pino is the proud daughter of immigrants who grew up in predominantly immigrant community in Miami, Fl.
 She has a MFA in Art and Technology from University of Florida and is currently pursuing her Ph.D in Art and Visual Culture Education at the University of Arizona.

-Mirza Monterroso is Colibrí’s Missing Migrant Project and DNA Program Manager.
+Mirza Monterroso is Colibrí’s Missing Migrant Program Director.
 Originally from Guatemala, Mirza specializes in archeology and has earned her M.A. in Forensic Science.
 She worked for several years in Mayan archaeology sites and caves in Guatemala, Belize, and México.
 In 2006, she began working as a forensic archeologist, digging clandestine graves created during the Guatemalan genocide.
 She has been an expert witness in cases of violations of human rights and crimes committed against the civil population.
 Mirza also taught several courses in forensic anthropology at the Universidad de Rafael Landívar and the Universidad de San Carlos in Guatemala.
 In 2016, she joined the Colibrí Center as the DNA Program Manager.

 Perla is Colibrí’s Family Network Director.
 She is originally from Hermosillo, Sonora, and migrated to the US with her family in 1999 and was raised in Tucson, AZ.
 Perla earned her Bachelor’s degree in Psychology and Pre-law from the University of Arizona, where she focused on immigration law reforms and justice for migrant rights.

 Post-college, Perla has continued her focus on social services while working as a Case Manager for the Office of Refugee Resettlement working in the reunification of unaccompanied minors in the US-Mexico border with families who reside in the US.
 She continued her work as the Children’s Specialist for the Guatemalan consulate in the Border Protection team.